Search This Blog

 In the Famous Gospel Stories...

-Jesus of Nazareth is the son of God who chose to take up his divine mission to save mankind by dying on the cross for all sins.
-This is a lovely sentiment, I must be going religiously obsessed again!
-Anyway, despite him being a mesmeric persona, he is shrouded by mythological and religious symbolism.
-Critical Scholars and literalist evangelicals continue to disagree on what parts of the New Testament are authentic or not.
+People bullshit, exaggerate.
+They lie.
+Now, Critical Scholars and literalist evangelicals are still arguing on what parts of the New Testament are authentic or not.
+Doesn't that say something?
 Verily, verily I say unto thee, the prevailing belief among scholars is that they don't really know what is one hundred percent historical.
 For instance, conservative scholar Craig L. Blomberg said, 'Strictly speaking, the gospels are anonymous.'
-According to Bart Ehrman, gospel writers chose anonymity to keep Jesus as the focus of their narratives, and I agree, but would like to add that every community would have established their own verbal recollections.
-I believe he was a historical, human man.
+According to Bart Ehrman, ancient gospel writers chose anonymity to keep Jesus as the focus of their narratives, and I sort of agree, but would like to add that every community would have established their own verbal recollections of the Jesus years.

 The Mystery of Gospel Authorship